New Bills Introduced To Protect Email Privacy

 Currently, the Electronic Communications Privacy Act has been in existence for the last 29 years, and it does not require for law enforcement agencies to ask permission to access data more than six months old.
 In other words, the federal government can read any of your emails, without a warrant, if they are more than six months old.
 Interestingly, the the law was enacted in 1986, a time when much of the U.S. public (and world) didn?t have email addresses to their name.

 Republican rep, Kevin Yoder believes that, ?The government is essentially using an arcane loophole to breach the privacy rights of Americans?
 They couldn?t kick down your door and seize the documents on your desk, but they could send a request to Google and ask for all the documents that are in your Gmail account.
 And I don?t think Americans believe that the Constitution ends with the invention of the internet.?

 Momentum for the bill to pass is increasing, especially since the revelations that the National Security Agency had been spying on Americans for the better part of the last decade and a half.
-A couple months back we wrote an article about how tech giants are doing their best to protect user data, so it comes as no surprise that Google, Facebook, Apple and Twitter are all lobbying for the bill to pass too.
+So it comes as no surprise that Google, Facebook, Apple and Twitter are all lobbying for the bill to pass too.
 (That said, the two bills do not protect metadata, like customer names, locations etc).